GLOBAL TRENCH SHORING SOLUTIONS PROVIDER

 Fixed or adjustable spreaders are available in any required length.

 Custom box sizes are available.

-Panels are fully welded for maximum strength.
+All TSB series panels are fully welded for maximum strength.
 No stitch welds or spot welds were used.

 3/4" standard push pads.